rmgivens/small-world-networkx/README.md

 ## Visualizing Networks

 The file createVisual.py demonstrates how to use Networks to draw their person-to-group and person-to-person networks with [Matplotlib](https://matplotlib.org/) (also requires installation).
-From the example files:

-Person-to-group example (persons are circles, groups are squares, each of which are organized by 'type').
+Person-to-group example from example files (persons are circles, groups are squares, each of which are organized by 'type').

 ![Person-to-group example.](person-to-group-example.png)

-Person-to-person example.
+Person-to-person example from example files.

 ![Person-to-person example.](person-to-person-example.png)